Hugh Hefner

-Early life
+Early life and education

-Hefner was born in Chicago on April 9, 1926, the first child of Glenn Lucius Hefner (1896–1976), an accountant, and his wife Grace Caroline (Swanson) Hefner (1895–1997) who worked as a teacher.
+Hefner was born in Chicago on April 9, 1926, the first child of accountant Glenn Lucius Hefner (1896–1976) and his wife Grace Caroline (Swanson) Hefner (1895–1997) who worked as a teacher.
 His parents were from Nebraska.
-He had a younger brother, Keith (1929–2016).
+He had a younger brother named Keith (1929–2016).
 His mother was of Swedish ancestry, and his father was German and English.

-Through his father's line, Hefner was a descendant of Plymouth governor William Bradford.
-He described his family as "conservative, Midwestern, [and] Methodist".
+Hefner was a descendant of Plymouth governor William Bradford through his father's line.
+He described his family as "conservative, Midwestern, Methodist".
 His mother had wanted him to become a missionary.

-He attended Sayre Elementary School and Steinmetz High School, then served from 1944 to 1946 as a U.S. Army writer for a military newspaper.
-Hefner graduated from the University of Illinois at Urbana–Champaign in 1949 with a Bachelor of Arts in Psychology and a double minor in Creative Writing and Art, having earned his degree in two and a half years.
-After graduation, he took a semester of graduate courses in Sociology at Northwestern University, but dropped out soon after.
+Hefner attended Sayre Elementary School and Steinmetz High School, then served from 1944 to 1946 as a United States Army writer for a military newspaper.
+He graduated from the University of Illinois Urbana-Champaign in 1949 with a Bachelor of Arts in psychology and a double minor in creative writing and art, having earned his degree in two and a half years.
+In the spring of 1950, he took a semester of graduate courses in sociology at Northwestern University, but he dropped out soon after.